-According to SIMCOE, Tiffany 5 does not have any coal, oil, or biomass boilers at the facility.
+According to SIMCOE, Tiffany 3 does not have any coal, oil, or biomass boilers.
 Therefore, JJJJJJJ does not apply.

 Compliance Assurance Monitoring (CAM) Rule

 40 CFR Part 64: Compliance Assurance Monitoring Provisions.
 According to 40 CFR §64.2(a), the CAM rule applies to each Pollutant Specific Emission Unit (PSEU) at a major source that is required to obtain a Part 70 or Part 71 permit if the unit satisfies all of the following criteria: